-Task Steps Additional Details Configure a custom hardware type Specify a name for the custom type in the Hardware Type Name field.
+Task Steps Additional Details Configure a custom hardware type 1.
+Specify a name for the custom type in the Hardware Type Name field.
 The new custom type does not display in the Rule Construction dialog box until you Specify a string in the BIOS Strings field, then click Add to add it to the list box. have clicked Apply to save it.
 The strings you can enter are anything that you want to match in the device's BIOS.
-Repeat Step 2 for each BIOS string to be added to this custom type.
-To determine the BIOS product names of your servers or laptops, use the img -i Click OK to exit the dialog box. command at the imaging maintenance Click Apply (located at the bottom of the Preboot Services configuration page) to save your new custom type. mode prompt, which displays various BIOS information.
-The BIOS information that you need is listed in the Product Name field.
-For servers and laptops, you can enter partial strings to select all BIOS product names containing that string.
+4. Repeat Step 2 for each BIOS string to be added to this custom type.
+To determine the BIOS product names of your servers or laptops, use the img -i 4.
+Click OK to exit the dialog box. command at the imaging maintenance Click Apply (located at the bottom of the Preboot Services configuration page) to save your new custom type.
+BIOS information.
+The BIOS information